Robotics-Club-IIT-BHU/VISION-23/README.md

 ## Submitting Your Project

 We will be floating a form link soon.
 Upload your code as well as the video on the form itself.

+All the submissions to be done before 6th March 2023, EOD.

 ## Resources